JasminDreasond/Tiny-RconCord/README.md

 # Tiny-RconCord
 Minecraft and Discord connected in a application :D

 Module inspired by this repository https://github.com/destruc7i0n/shulker.
-This repository is still under development.

 <hr>